 The Defence Forces (DF) undertakes training in protection from bioweapons.
 All personnel on induction and on career level courses undergo basic CBRN (Chemical, Biological, Radiological and Nuclear) defence training.
 This includes a basic understanding of the characteristics and effects of biological agents.
-To counter the threat, personnel are taught drills to enable them to operate for periods of time in a contaminated environment.
+To counter the threat, personnel are taught drills to enable them to operate for periods in a contaminated environment.
 A small number of specialists, typically with university qualifications are trained in threat identification techniques.

-The Defence Forces Ordnance School is responsible for training Explosive Ordnance Disposal (EOD) teams in Chemical, Biological, Radiological and Nuclear EOD (CBRN EOD).
-The role of these teams is to prevent CBRN Explosive Ordnance/ Dispersal Devices (CBRN EO/DD) from functioning in a way that would release hazardous substances into the operational environment and to prevent any EOD action from Chemical, Biological and Radiological (CBR) threats/ Substances of Concern (SOC) and risks in a CBRN environment, by way of detection, identification, prevention, mitigation, or removal of the threat.
+The Defence Forces Ordnance School is responsible for training Explosive Ordnance Disposal (EOD) teams in Chemical, Biological, Radiological and Nuclear EOD (CBRN EOD), excluding atomic weapons.
+The role of these teams, within ways and means is to inhibit CB Explosive Ordnance and CBR Improvised Explosive Devices or Improvised Dispersal Devices from functioning in a manner that would release hazardous substances into the environment.